Ziggeo/ziggeo-video-for-gravity-forms/readme.txt

 * Added the option to set tags to video based on other fields on form.
 The same happens once the video is verified.
 * Added the check for the conditional logic so that notices are not outputted in cases when your server does not hide them (you should if not dev site ;) ).
 * Improvement: API calls are now using V2 flavor.
+* Improvement: Submenu calls are now checking if core plugin is relatively fresh and available to support the call. otherwise it does not use it.

 == Changelog ==